borisdev/cpal-llm-chain-demo/README.md

-# Causal Program-aided Language (CPAL) "Plan as Code" demo
+# Causal Program-aided Language "Plan as Code" demo

-The CPAL chain is my proposed code contribution to the Langchain open-source library.
+The Causal Program-aided Language (CPAL) chain is my proposed code contribution to the Langchain open-source library.

 Here is am trying to demonstrate a CPAL chain approach to build project planning applications.

 ## What is a LLM chain?